Professor and Department Chair

-The Department of History has 34 full-time faculty members, around 200 undergraduate majors, and averages 12-15 MA students.
-Most M.A. students are fully funded with stipends and tuition remission.
-There is no dedicated Ph.D. in History, but historians can mentor Ph.D. students in interdisciplinary programs such as Science and Technology Studies and the Alliance for Social, Political, and Ethical Thought (ASPECT).
-In addition to producing nationally recognized scholarship, the Department places great emphasis on innovative, collaborative, and high-quality teaching at all levels; it includes many award-winning teachers, and its members frequently engage in transdisciplinary team teaching.
+The Department of History has 31 full-time faculty members, around 150 undergraduate majors, and about 15-20 MA students, most of whom are fully funded with stipends and tuition remission.
+There is no dedicated Ph.D. in History, but historians regularly mentor doctoral students in interdisciplinary programs such as Science and Technology Studies and the Alliance for Social, Political, Ethical, and Cultural Thought (ASPECT).
+In addition to producing nationally and internationally distinguished scholarship, the Department places great emphasis on creative, collaborative, and high-quality teaching at all levels, and includes many award-winning teachers.

 The Department has experienced rapid growth in recent years, resulting in greater diversity, a large proportion of pre-tenure faculty, and new areas of strength.
 The Department now houses the director of the Food Studies program and Virginia Tech’s American Indian Studies faculty.
-It also contributes to transdisciplinary initiatives such as Latinx Studies, Asian and Asian-American Studies, and the Center for Human-Computer Interaction.
-The Department values and promotes digital and public history research and outreach.
-It also is dedicated to advancing inclusion and diversity in teaching, research, and outreach.
-The Department seeks a leader with the vision and administrative and managerial skills to guide it into a new phase of its future.
+It also highly values digital and public history and contributes to transdisciplinary initiatives such as Latinx Studies, Asian and Asian American Studies, Africana Studies, Women's and Gender Studies, and the Center for Human-Computer Interaction.
+The Department is dedicated to advancing inclusion and diversity in teaching, research, and outreach, and it seeks a leader with the vision, administrative skills, and managerial experience to guide it forward.
 Members of groups historically underrepresented in the professoriate are especially encouraged to apply.

 The Chair works with faculty, staff, and the Office of the Dean of the College of Liberal Arts and Human Sciences to realize the Department’s mission and continue to build a Department of national and international distinction.